-Reappointment of a Clinical Assistant Professor
+What is expected of a Clinical Assistant Professor for reappointment?

-The rank of Clinical Assistant Professor requires a terminal degree recognized by each CHHS discipline (e.g., MSW, PhD, EdD, DNP - the definition of terminal is defined by each Unit in this case).
+The rank of Clinical Assistant Professor requires a terminal degree recognized by each CHHS discipline (e.g., MSW, PhD, EdD, DNP - the definition of terminal degree is defined by each Unit in this case).